-Capital expenditures for the years ended January 31, 2015, 2014, and 2013 were \$8.1 million, \$5.4 million, and \$2.7 million, respectively.
-We expect to continue our increased capital expenditures during the year ending January 31, 2016 as we are devoting a significant amount of our capital expenditures to improve the architecture and functionality of our proprietary system.
+Capital expenditures for the years ended January 31, 2016, 2015, and 2014 were \$9.3 million, \$8.1 million, and \$5.4 million, respectively.
+We expect to continue our increased capital expenditures during the year ending

+January 31, 2016 as we continue to devote a significant amount of our capital expenditures to improving the architecture and functionality of our proprietary system.
 Costs to improve the architecture of our proprietary system include software engineering services, computer hardware, and personnel and related costs for software engineering.

-We believe our existing cash and cash equivalents, and the net proceeds from our IPO, will be sufficient to meet our operating and capital expenditure requirements for at least the next 12 months.
+We believe our existing cash, cash equivalents and marketable securities, will be sufficient to meet our operating and capital expenditure requirements for at least the next 12 months.
 To the extent these current and anticipated future sources of liquidity are insufficient to fund our future business activities and requirements we may need to raise additional funds through public or private equity or debt financing.
 In the event that additional financing is required, we may not be able to raise it on favorable terms, if at all.